spacecatpixel/lokidocs/docs/ServiceNodes/InfiniteStakingPrimer.md

 title: Loki Documentation | Loki infinite Staking Primer
 description: With Infinite Staking, Service Nodes do not expire and Loki funds remain locked until a contributor or operator explicitly requests the Service Node to unlock the funds.
-Loki Service Nodes will continually receive block rewards indefinitely until a stake is unlocked or the Loki Service Node becomes deregistered.

 # Infinite Staking Primer